surister/django-meinheld-gunicorn/README.md

 vine==5.0.0
 wcwidth==0.2.5
 ```
+If we try to build it

-The first problem we find is with `cryptography==3.4.7`.
+the first problem we find is with `cryptography==3.4.7`.

-It outputs: `Fatal error: ffi.h: No such file or directory` with a quick Google search I find that `ffi.h` lives in
+It outputs: `Fatal error: ffi.h: No such file or directory` with a quick Google search I find that `ffi.h` lives in the
-the package `libffi-dev`
+package `libffi-dev`

 We add it to our build and try again.